Contemporary American Women Poets

 Poets in Translation

-For the past 8 years I pair two poets writing in languages other than English.
-So far we have had poets writing in French, Italian, Spanish, Polish, German, Russian, Swedish, Japanese and Greek.
+For nine years during LitFest I paired two poets writing in languages other than English.
+We surveyed poets writing in French, Italian, Spanish, Polish, German, Russian, Swedish, Japanese and Greek and compared various translations.

 - Zbigniew Herbert & Tomas Tranströmer